lg2de/SimpleAccounting/README.md

 So I'm pretty sure that some of the words I use are confusing for native speakers.
 Maybe you want to help with the better naming?

-Also, the user interface is completely in German.
-Maybe you want to help with the introduction of a localized user interface?

 ## Roadmap

 The public releases are [available](https://github.com/lg2de/SimpleAccounting/releases).